ispoleet/flare-on-2020/6_codeit/README.md

 Luckily there is an AutoIt decompiler, called [Exe2Aut](http://domoticx.com/autoit3-decompiler-exe2aut/).
 The decompiled script is shown at [codeit_decompiled_original.au3](./codeit_decompiled_original.au3)

 Unfortunately, the script is heavily obfuscated.
-The first task is to write a small script ([string_deobf.py](./string_deobf.py) to deobfuscate the strings at the bottom of the script.
+The first task is to write a small script, [string_deobf.py](./string_deobf.py), to deobfuscate the strings at the bottom of the script.
 Then, to make things easier, I wrote some VIM scripts to do an in-place deobfuscation:
 ```